tsengwoody/Access8Math/readme.md

 *	In the General settings, you can choose whether the math content in the exported HTML is presented on a separate line(block/inline)
 *	When exporting HTML, save the original text file in the compressed file
 *	In the general settings, you can choose to use bracket or money symbol as the LaTeX delimiter
-*	In the general settings, , you can choose the source of speech, braille, and interaction(Access8Math/Math Player)
+*	In the general settings, you can choose the source of speech, braille, and interaction(Access8Math or Math Player)
-*	Dynamic gesture binding write/block navigate/shortcut gesture
 *	Activate/deactivate write/block navigate/shortcut gesture by gesture
+*	switch the source of speech/braille/interact source by gesture(Access8Math or Math Player)

 # Access8Math v3.0 Update